 Deleting a User Attribute will not remove it from any existing sessions or responses containing it.
 The attribute will only be removed from filtering and targeting.
 Remember to remove the deleted User Attribute from all Identify API calls, otherwise, it will reappear in the list.

-I have a single page app.
+I have a single-page app.
 Do I need to make an Identify API call on every route?

 Can I send User Attributes data to Hotjar directly from Google Analytics or another platform?

 Currently, we don't have an integration with Google Analytics that allows you to send User Attributes to Hotjar.
 We do have an integration with Segment, which allows you to install Hotjar and send customer data over Hotjar's Identify API without additional code.
 See our Using Hotjar with Segment article for more details.
+You can also send User Attributes to Hotjar via Google Tag Manager, visit our How to Send User Attributes with Google Tag Manager article for the steps on setting this up.

 Is there a limit to the number of attributes we can send to Hotjar?